 communication, and mathematical cognition.
 He has written 32 books and over 80 published

 research articles.
 Recipient of the Peano Prize, the Pythagoras Prize, the Carl Sagan Award, and the Communications Award of the Joint

 Policy Board for Mathematics.
 In 2003, he was recognized by the California State Assembly for his "innovative work and longtime service in the field of mathematics and its relation to logic and linguistics."
+He is an advisor on issues of mathematics learning and assessment using video games for GlassLab and ETS.
 And he is "the Math Guy" on National Public Radio.

 Follow him on TWITTER: @profkeithdevlin

 Amazon Author's Page Author information and a list of all my books available through Amazon.com.

 Listing of all published books PDF file, 2 pages.

 Literary agent Ted Weinstein Literary Management, San Francisco.